 The updated action plan represents a more focused set of actions than what was included in the 2019-21 plan, and it is anticipated that it will more effectively reduce fatal and serious injury crashes due to the robust methodology and analyses supporting the actions.
-Although the original intent was to develop a fiscally constrained plan, the cost of countermeasures, especially higher cost projects, exceeds the amount of city funds available toward Vision Zero.
-While an action of the plan focuses on the pursuit of competitive external grant funds, the reality is that the cost of recommended projects likely exceeds the amount of funds expected to be available from grants over the next five years.
+Although the original intent was to develop a fiscally constrained plan, the cost of countermeasures, especially higher cost projects, exceeds the amount of city funds available toward Vision Zero over the next five years.
+While an action of the plan focuses on the pursuit of competitive external grant funds, the reality is that, due to the nature of competitive grants and limitations on when funds are available, it is possible that some of the recommended projects would ultimately require local funds to be completed in the next five years.
 For this reason, the plan prioritizes actions so that they can be completed incrementally as resources become available, recognizing that Vision Zero remains a top department priority.